sesiii/flick/README.md

   - Geolocation API for fetching user's location.
   - Web Bluetooth API for discovering nearby Bluetooth devices.

--**LLAMA 3.1 8B chat bot**:
+- **LLAMA 3.1 8B chat bot**:
-  -- Integrated a LLAMA 3.1 8B chat bot on the user_dashboard.html for direct easy interaction with an AI bot within the application
+  - Integrated a LLAMA 3.1 8B chat bot on the user_dashboard.html for direct easy interaction with an AI bot within the application